 Several industrial parks in Can Tho are prominent.
 Two of them are the Tra Noc 1 and 2 industrial parks.
 These parks have been transformed into eco-industrial park models, saving 19,000 tons of oil, 30,000 tons of coal, 600,000 m3 of water, and 130,000 tons of CO2.

-Why have Vietnam’s Industrial Hubs become attractive to foreign manufacturers?
+Why Companies Choose Vietnam’s Industrial Hubs

 Vietnam Emerges as a Top Destination for Foreign Manufacturing Companies